mikicz/django-aggregation-talk/slides.md

 ---

-# Downsides of the django aggregation
+# Downsides of the Django aggregation

 Despite being powerful, there are downsides